csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 - Specified in terms of longitude and latitude (rather than x and y)
 - Gaussian grids
 - Reduced Gaussian grids
+	- the number of gridpoints around each latitude circle decreases towards the poles
 - Recently new grid types: Icosahedral and Octahedral grids
 	- ICON (Icosahedral Nonhydrostatic) Model
 	- IFS uses an octahedral reduced Gaussian grid